alexdarie/bbu-campus/README.md

-## Babeș-Bolyai University, CS Department
+## CS Department

-Sorry, it's a mess!
-Try finding what you need.
+Find what you need, take what you may.